 Once I found out what the rash was, I stopped using EVERTHING that I’d been putting on my face and I went and spent a lot of money on vitamins, after reading lots online about how supplements could help.
 I bought: Evening Primrose Oil, Zinc, Vitabiotics Immunace, Bio-Kult Probiotic and Oregano Oil tablets.
-I have been taking these for a month now and I honestly don’t think they are doing anything, hilarious!
-BUT I will keep taking them to at least finish the packets and to at least try and justify the money I spent.
+I have been taking these for a month now and I honestly don’t think they are doing anything, weeps!
 Bizarrely, despite looking like I did, it took me a while to make a Doctors appointment because I was hoping it was disappear (fool) but I finally saw my GP early in the New Year.
 She prescribed me with a course of antibiotics called Oxytetracycline, for three months, I baulked at the length of time but she was adamant this was required to clear everything up.
 After taking the tablets for a day or so, thankfully my face started to clear up , everything started to dry out and the rash started to dry up and recede.

 Oh but hooold on, waaait a minute!!
 It wasn’t finished with me yet!!
 A few days after the above photo was taken it started to come back.
 Wonderful.
 My mouth started to look sore again and the little spots reappeared, plus, to top it all off, because I didn’t look bad enough already, a red rash started appearing around my eyes, dear god why!
-I became a hermit for the entire month of January, not leaving my house, hiding my face when answering the door and avoiding speaking to anyone not my husband.
+I became a hermit for the entire month of January, not leaving my house, hiding my face when answering the door and avoiding speaking to anyone but my husband.
 All in all, 2015 has been pretty rotten so far.
 I will continue to document my skin issues in another post, but I would love to hear from you if you experience similar problems too?
-If you use natural products on your skin I’d love to know about them?